cfrome77/hugo-website-code/content/about.md

 About Me
 --------

 My name is Chris.
-I'm a recent alumnus of James Madison University (May 2018) where I majored in Computer Science and minored in Environmental Information Systems.
+I'm currently a DevOps engineer in the Baltimore, MD area.
+I graduated with from James Madison University where I majored in Computer Science and minored in Environmental Information Systems.
-My interests within Computer Science include: software engineering/DevOps, full stack web development, and security.
+My interests within Computer Science include: software engineering, DevOps, and full stack web development.
-I first learned about programming starting in high school, and am excited to start a new career as a Software Engineer.
+I first learned about programming starting in high school, and am now working as a DevOps engineer using Amazon Web Services (AWS) for cloud development.
-Aside from programming and computer science I enjoy cooking, rock climbing, and camping/the outdoors.
+Aside from programming and computer science I enjoy cooking, rock climbing (indoor/outdoor), and camping/the outdoors.

 Contact Details
 ---------------

 Chris Frome
 <br />
-Software Engineer
+DevOps Engineer
 <br />
 Mount Airy, Maryland
 <br />